Medically reviewed by Kristin Hall, FNP

 Talking about your feelings and personal history can feel difficult, but it’s important to be honest and transparent with your healthcare provider.
 Try to remember that they’re a professional, and that their goal is to make an accurate anxiety diagnosis, not to judge you in any way.

 As part of the diagnosis process, you may be required to complete a physical examination and mental health screening.
-Your provider may ask you to complete a questionnaire to give them as much information as possible about your symptoms and their effects on your life.
+Your provider may ask you to complete a assessment to give them as much information as possible about your symptoms and their effects on your life.

 If your healthcare provider thinks that a physical condition — such as thyroid disease — is causing or contributing to your anxiety, they may ask you to take a blood test.